 Best pacifier for teething babies

 Considerations: Some people say that this teether is too big for babies under 6 months old.
 Others say to watch carefully because it’s not all one piece.
 This means it can potentially break and become a choking hazard.
-Although the manufacturer says this paci can be frozen, it’s generally recommended not to freeze teething objects for babies; consider chilling it in the refrigerator instead.
+Although the manufacturer says this paci can be frozen, it’s generally recommended not to freeze teething objects for babies.
+Consider chilling it in the refrigerator instead.

 Best pacifier for toddlers

 Key features: Most pacifiers come in larger sizes to suit older babies, so be sure to read your labels.
-The NUK Orthodontic paci specifically comes in a size that fits ages 18 to 36 months comfortably.
+The NUK Orthodontic paci comes in a size that fits ages 18 to 36 months comfortably.
 Its nipple is designed to support healthy tooth alignment and a natural sucking motion.
 This option also has cute designs and an easy-to-grasp handle.